 I have heard that a certain amount of a song can be used in this manner without requiring permission.
 Is this true?
 If so, what are the guidelines for using this copyrighted material?

-Songs typically have two copyrights, for:
+Songs typically have two copyrights, for both:

 First, not all music is protected by copyright.
 Music recorded before 1922 is generally in the public domain, meaning that you can use it as background to your animation without worrying about copyright holders.
 Many musical works created between 1923 and 1963 might also have fallen into the public domain, if the copyright owners failed to renew their copyrights (which you can check with the U.S. Copyright Office).

-The most decisive factor, however, might be how much of the song you use.
+The most decisive factor, however, might be how much of the song you actually use.
 Do you allow the entire song to play in the background of your animation?
 Or is it merely a ten-second refrain?

 Unfortunately, there are no fixed standards as to how much of a song you can use without infringing the song owner's copyright.